JosephJvB/tnd-best-tracks/README.md

 4. Review youtube / spotify pairs
   - case where spotifyTrack is not found
+    - still missing 238 songs... will go through a bunch of them...
   - case where match is bad

 4. Do user auth, callback url stuff